A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: What if the 2020 Census Used Swapping?

-This point is not simply a matter of semantics.
-From the perspective of a data respondent, the resolution of $\dX$ is not particularly informative in determining the SDC protection provided to them, because the respondent's actual privacy loss -- in terms of $\rho$ -- is given by the nominal privacy loss multiplied by the number of person-records the respondent contribute to.
-For example, if the 2020 imputation process duplicates a respondent's record once, then their actual privacy loss is $\rho^2 \ge 221.48$ (or $\epsilon \ge 364.31$ with $\delta = 10^{-10}$), rather than $\rho^2 \ge 55.37$ (Appendix~\refOther{appGroupPrivacy}) -- since doubling $\rho$ quadruples $\rho^2$.
-(We write $\ge$ rather than $=$ because the privacy loss will increase due to data releases which we have not accounted for -- see note~\ref{noteOverall2020Spec} in Subsection~\ref{secExplainTabCompare}.)
-In general, the conversion from a DP flavor with post-imputation persons as units to a DP flavor with persons as units requires an inflation of the privacy loss budget ($\epsilon$ or $\rho$) by a factor equal to the maximum number of times a record can be duplicated (Proposition~\refOther{propDiffDivergenceX}).
-To avoid this complication, we have reported post-imputation budgets in Table~\ref{tab:compare_2020}, but we caveat this with the important observation that these budgets correspond to unusual protection units.
+The distinction between actual and post-imputation protection units is not simply a matter of semantics.
+From the perspective of a data contributor, the resolution of $\dX$ is not particularly informative in determining the SDC protection provided to them.
+Rather, a more accurate measure of a contributor's actual protection loss is given by the nominal PLB multiplied by the number of person-records the contributor contributed to.
+For example, if the 2020 imputation process duplicates a contributor's record once, then their substantive PLB is $\rho^2 \ge 221.48$ (or $\epsilon \ge 364.31$ with $\delta = 10^{-10}$), rather than $\rho^2 \ge 55.37$ .
+(Here the $\rho^2$ budgets are inflated by a factor of four since doubling $\rho$ quadruples $\rho^2$.
+Also, we write $\ge$ rather than $=$ because the contributor's protection loss will increase due to data releases that we have not accounted for, as explained in Remark~\ref{noteOverall2020Spec}.)
+In general, the conversion from a DP flavor with post-imputation persons as units to a DP flavor with persons as units requires an inflation of the PLB by a factor equal to the maximum number of times a record can be duplicated (for a proof of this, see the section on group privacy in \cite{bailieRefreshmentStirredNot2026}).
+To avoid this complication, we have reported post-imputation budgets in Table~\ref{tab:compare_2020}, but we caveat this with the important observation that these budgets are relative to unusual protection units.